CecileGiang/Iterative_Memory_Network_SysRec/README.md

 # Iterative_Memory_Network_SysRec
-Iterative Memory Network for Recommender Systems
+PyTorch implementation of the Iterative Memory Network model for Recommender Systems, introduced in the following paper: https://openreview.net/forum?id=Ih7LAeOYIb0

+For training and testing, we used the Amazon Books Rating data as well as the Amazon Movies and TV data.